 Countless tuk-tuks and songteows.
 If the songteow's going your way on his fixed route, jump aboard for 20 baht, otherwise negotiate with the songteow (50 baht is the absolute limit unless you're going way out beyond the superhighway).
 Tuk-tuks start at around 30 baht and depend on distance, number of people and the time of day or night.
 Generally prices will rise after dark and it's advised to decide on a price with the driver before jumping on board

-Richard - I drive a motorbike.
-It really is the best and only way to get around Chiang Mai.
-Tuk-tuks are a rip-off, songthaews are around (but who can learn their schedules?), and Chiang Mai lacksCost of living is low (but so are salaries), food is awesome, northern Thai culture differs from the rest of Thailand making CM relatively unique, learning how to navigate and get a sense of direction was quite easy considering the old city moat is a square and can provide a perfect frame of reference for learning the roads here. metered taxis and buses.
+Richard - I ride a motorbike and it really is the best and only way to get around Chiang Mai.
+Tuk-tuks are a rip-off, songthaews are around (but who can learn their schedules?)
+Learning how to navigate and get a sense of direction was quite easy considering the old city moat is a square and can provide a perfect frame of reference for learning the roads here.

 Main advantages of living there?

 It's not as hectic as Bangkok while maintaining all the facilities and entertainment you would expect from a big city.
 The cost of living is also cheaper than Bangkok or the major tourist areas such as Phuket.
-The temperature is cooler than Bangkok or the Coast, with the cool season ranging from November-February.
-While flooding can happen in Chiang Mai, it was not nearly as serious as other parts of the country and for the most part business continued as normal.
+The temperature is cooler than Bangkok or the coast, with the cool season lasting from November-February.
+While flooding can happen in Chiang Mai, it is never as serious as in other parts of the country and for the most part business continues as normal.

 Chiang Mai is a great place to see the festivals of Loy Krathong and Songkran, it has amazingly beautiful temples and a host of outdoor activities on its doorstep.
 The food is also good and the people are friendly.